-Here's how it started.
-On a cool January day in 1848, less than a mile from American River Resort, James Marshall found a large gold nugget in the mill race of a sawmill his men were building for John Sutter.
-At the height of the Gold Rush that followed, over 10,000 people lived in Coloma hoping for fortune.
-Now, at the James Marshall Gold Discovery State Park you can step back in time and learn why California is the Golden State, and why there exists a Golden Gate.
-You can also try panning for gold yourself.
+Here’s how the Great California Gold Rush of 1849 started: on a cool January day in 1848, less than a mile from the American River Resort, James Marshall found a large gold nugget in the mill race of a sawmill his men were building for Swiss settler John Sutter.
+Though the two men tried to keep the discovery a secret, a local store keeper named Samuel Brannan at nearby Sutter’s Fort had a different idea.
+Brannan traveled to San Francisco and, waving a bottle of gold dust and water, told tales of a large gold discovery in his town to anyone who would listen.
+Conveniently, he had also bought up all the iron pans for in the area for resale at his store (at an 8000% markup).
+Some believed Brannan’s claims, but the rush only came after President Polk’s State of the Union Address on December 5, 1848, in which he confirmed that Gold had been discovered in California.
+At the height of the Gold Rush that followed, over 10,000 people colonized in Coloma hoping for fortune.
+Today, the town is once again a sleepy river town, but, at the James Marshall Gold Discovery State Park, you can step back in time and learn why California is named the Golden State, and why there exists a Golden Gate.
+You can also try panning for gold yourself!

-Here's how one tourist describes Marshall Gold Discovery State Historic Park:
+Here’s how one tourist described their visit to Marshall Gold Discovery State Historic Park:

 Learn more about the park at its official website.